-What are the new carry over rules
+What are the new carry over annual leave rules

-Whereas employees were previously only allowed to bring over a maximum of 11 days of unused holiday into the following year, they’re now permitted up to carry over up to 4 weeks of annual leave into their allowances for the next two years.
+Whereas employees were previously only allowed to bring over a maximum of 11 days of unused holiday into the following year, they’re now permitted to carry over up to 4 weeks of annual leave into their allowances for the next two years.
 The new policy, the Working Time (Coronavirus) (Amendment) Regulations 2020, is chiefly designed for those essential workers, whose current efforts are fundamental in supporting the entire country, don’t lose any of their holiday entitlement.
 It also benefits employees who:

 - Are self-isolating

-- Are presently too sick to take annual leave
+- Are presently too sick to take annual leave and are covered under sick leave provisions

 How the rule changes could affect your business